The RocPortal is now available. Learn more.

 3. Click on Add Points on Viewport.

-4. In the top right view, try to click on points very close to (15,0) and (15,50).
+4. In the top right view, click on points close to (15,0) and (15,50).
 Don't worry about getting the exact points.
-Right click and select Done.
-The points you added can now be edited to the exact locations mentioned above.
-Click OK in the Add Barrier dialog.
+Right-click and select Done when finished drawing the barrier.
+The points added can now be edited to the exact coordinates mentioned above.

 barrier 3.75m